thegiftofgabes/10-spellblades/Spellblades.md

 Record the Spellblade's skills in their profile.

-Any heart filled is called Ladden, any heart left empty is called Void.
-Mark as many hearst as Ladden and Void per skill as you see fit.
+Any heart filled is called Laden, any heart left empty is called Void.
+Mark as many hearts as Laden and Void per skill as you see fit.

 Void hearts weigh in when a Spellblade relies on their Spells, while Laden hearts count towards the use of their Blade.